 Once you complete a search, you get a list of search results.
 If you click on one of these results, the website will not know that you are the visitor, it will initially see StartPage as the visitor.
 But, if you then click a link on the website without using SSL, PFS or TLS, you will be visible to that website.

-You can customize the StartPage settings and store them using a URL rather than using a cookie.
+You can customize the StartPage settings and store them using an URL rather than using a cookie.

 DuckDuckGo Search Engine

-If you use Mozilla Firefox as your web browser, install the free add-ons for StartPage and DuckDuckGo.
+If you use Google Chrome, Internet Explorer, Edge or Mozilla Firefox as your web browser, install the free add-ons for StartPage and DuckDuckGo.
 Then you can choose which search engine you want to use from the drop-down list in the search bar.
+You can also install a private search engine on Android and iOS devices.